Friday, 29 August 2025

 26 August 2025 - Our last safari

-The alarm was set for 4:30am and we were off for another early morning game drive.
-Our meeting point was the car park which fortunately was opposite our room, and tea, coffee and muffins were set out for a bit of sustenance, as breakfast would be when we get back at 9am.
+The alarm was set for 4:30am, and we were off for another early morning game drive.
+Our meeting point was the car park, which fortunately was opposite our room, and tea, coffee and muffins were set out for a bit of sustenance, as breakfast would be when we got back at 9am.

 I say our room, but actually it is rooms.
-Yesterday when we arrived we unpacked and did some stuff and went to go for dinner.
+Yesterday, when we arrived, we unpacked and did some stuff and went for dinner.
 I was in the lead, and I am directionally challenged, especially indoors.
-I got to the small corridor and opened the large wooden door on my left only to see some bunk beds!
-I quickly closed it thinking that maybe I had entered an adjoining room.
-But on inspection we have a small spare room with bunk beds and a desk!
+I got to the small corridor and opened the large wooden door on my left, only to see some bunk beds!
+I quickly closed it, thinking that maybe I had entered an adjoining room.
+But on inspection, we have a small spare room with bunk beds and a desk!
 The front door is to the right!

 Cape water buffalo